lovelyeden/project-02-ponggame/README.md

 * Use of functions and effectively organize code
 * Use of consistent, descriptive variable and function names
 * Use effective ofcontrol flow (loops, conditionals, etc.)
+* When to use "this" in the script.
+* Constructor - when to use
+* Apply the camelcase naming